Is AI Treating You Well?

 “Relentless affirmation, premise validation, and constant praise are engagement drivers designed with the same logic as Instagram’s pull-to-refresh function mimicking a slot machine lever.”

-Creativity needs friction not niceties
+Creativity needs friction, not niceties

 “Friction pushes us beyond what we know, and discomfort often sparks innovation.”
-Ben Payne, Vice President of Design at Lotus Group.

 No-brainer or same-samer?

 This type of thinking has a catastrophic impact on brands and the creative teams who craft them.
-Handing the creation of a brand’s look and feel - its soul - over to artificial generation is not an immaculate conception.
+Handing the creation of a brand’s look and feel - its very soul - over to an artificial generation is not an immaculate conception.
 It is the kiss of creative death.

-Bottom of the slop bucket
+Bottom of the bucket

 AI’s rinse-and-repeat-eye-wateringly quick creative can turn brands into vessels of their own demise.
 This is easiest to see in the luxury, premium space, the last place you want to look and feel cheap and anyone’s.
 Signalling a mass market vibe decreases the distance luxury brands invest so heavily in trying to increase.